As we get closer to our move — 11 days and counting! Our one-way airline tickets for Sunday, July 6 are purchased! — it's becoming...Read More

 Cookup Tips: Make this during your Cookup and add zing to your meals for weeks!
 It’s great on Plantain Nachos, sweet potatoes, a bunless burger, grilled/roasted chicken, and even as a dipping sauce for Scotch Eggs.

 Treat Bonus Veggie Recipe (Whole30 Compliant)

 Cookup Tips: This is usually the space where I recommend a little paleo treat, but this week, I encourage you to make Roasted Carrot-Caraway Soup instead—and eat about 1/2 cup each day.
 The holidays are coming!
 Now is an awesome time to get lots of veggies into your body.
-Make the soup with bone broth to give yourself a super-healthy gut—and don’t miss this awesome deal on Kettle & Fire Bone Broth.
+Make the soup with bone broth to give yourself a super-healthy gut—Kettle & Fire Bone Broth is my favorite.